flenniken/collections/docs/collection-maker.md

 The maker page ui:

 * on the left is a table of boxes, 2 columns by 8 rows.

-* on the right are the 20 thumbnail images
+* on the right is a table containing the 20 thumbnail images

-* you click on an image to put it in the next available box.
+* you click on an image on the right to put it in the next available box.

 * you click on a box image to move it to back with the temp images
-* you need to untag the images you don’t use (the remaining temp images) in Adobe Bridge.

 * next to each box is an edit icon for editing the image title and description.

 * at the bottom is a button to enter the collections title and description for the thumbnails page

 * at the top is a button to enter the collections title, description and post date for the index page. post date, e. g.
 2025-01-26 and Jan 26, 2025

 * todo: add the index info to the collection json. the index page builder needs to be changed to make it from a set of collections.
 * todo: store the base name in the json data so you can match up with the original using the tag and the name.
 Use an unique id?